databricks/databricks-sdk-py/docs/workspace/sql/warehouses.rst

           The amount of time in minutes that a SQL warehouse must be idle (i.e., no RUNNING queries) before it is automatically stopped.

-          Supported values: - Must be == 0 or >= 10 mins - 0 indicates no autostop.
+          Supported values: - Must be >= 0 mins for serverless warehouses - Must be == 0 or >= 10 mins for
+          non-serverless warehouses - 0 indicates no autostop.

           Defaults to 120 mins
         :param channel: :class:`Channel` (optional)